Know-how

 The answer

-The MAG 14.000 hinged magnet offers a simple way of filtering ferritic impurities from the granulate.
+The MAG 14.000 hinged magnet offers a simple way to filter ferritic impurities from the granulate.
 The magnetic separator can be subsequently folded around a pipe and - thanks to the principle of a magnetic tunnel - captures all ferritic impurities on the inside of the pipe.

 This means that the material is not contaminated, the flow is not restricted and there is no need for complex installation work.